juanitax97/juanitax97maths.github.io/_exercices/exercice2.md

 :::correction
 1. use hoeffding's concentration inequality
-2. use hoeffding's lemma and the bound on the maximum of gaussian independant variables
+2. use hoeffding's lemma and the expectation of the  maximum of subgaussian variables inequality.
 :::

 ---